polygoncoin/OpenSwoole-Microservices/Env.cidr.example.md

-# Allowed IPs (CIDR)
+# Allowed IPs in CIDR format

 Classless Inter-Domain Routing (CIDR) is a method for assigning IP addresses to devices on the internet.
-Multiple CIDR separated by comma can be set for this.
+Multiple CIDR separated by comma can be set here.

 ## More about CIDR
 To learn more about CIDR one can [Check Google](https://www.google.com/search?q=CIDR)